sfnetworks/sfnetworks-webinar/README.md

 *e-Rum2020 statellite event: Hackathon on Spatial Networks.*

 Thank you everyone who joined us on the webinar and the hackathon!
-It was a great and fruictful experience!
+It was a great and fruitful experience!

 If you missed it, here are the slides we presented about the `sfnetworks` package and applications: https://sfnetworks.github.io/sfnetworks-webinar/slides